cincheo/jsweet/README.md

 # JSweet: a Java to JavaScript transpiler

-JSweet is built on the top of TypeScript to bring the most up-to-date and safest JavaScript APIs right to the Java world.
+JSweet is built on the top of TypeScript to bring the most up-to-date JavaScript APIs right to the Java world.

 JSweet is *not* Java, it is Java syntax only and the APIs and programs run in JavaScript.
 With JSweet, your take advantage of all the Java tooling to program *real* JavaScript applications using the *latest* JavaScript libraries.
+JSweet is designed to be as safe as possible and generate fully type-checked JavaScript programs.

 ## Features